Malawi President introduces Chakwera Prize for Public Speaking

 He urged them to continue to execute their duties with integrity, to work with common purpose, to implement SADC Summit Decisions with expedition and to continue to make SADC the best region in Africa to live, to work, to visit, and to trade.

-On his part, SADC executive secretary Elias Mpedi Magosi reaffirmed the secretariat’s commitment in delivering its responsibilities to maintain the image of SADC as a credible organisation.
+On his part, Magosi reaffirmed the secretariat’s commitment in delivering its responsibilities to maintain the image of SADC as a credible organisation.

 He pledged to continue fulfilling the ultimate objective of sustaining peace and security and also accelerating socio-economic development through deeper integration of member States.